 On top of this, people now use Pinterest, Facebook, and Instagram to plan their wedding, draw inspiration, and contact wedding vendors directly.
 But organic reach of these social media platforms is dwindling and more than ever, businesses are needing to pump advertising dollars into reaching prospective customers.

-What does this mean for you as a wedding photographer in 2019?
+What does this mean for you as a wedding photographer today?

-You can no longer ignore search engine optimization.
+You can no longer ignore search engine optimisation.

 As a wedding photographer, what does this mean for you?

 Where a physical shopfront with significant foot traffic was once the cornerstone of running a wedding photography business, all it takes to reach potential clients is to have a photography website and a range of social media accounts.

 There are a number of ways to acquire new wedding photography clients.

 There’s the age-old word-of-mouth referral marketing.
 This can come from past customers who recommend your business to their social circle or from fellow industry colleagues who want to support you.
 For example, florists, planners, makeup artist and venue managers are likely sources of industry-related recommendations (so build real relationships with them online and offline).
 Even fellow wedding photographers can be advocates of your business.

 Another source of customers comes from online marketing.
 This can involve regularly publishing and engaging on social media platforms such as Instagram, Pinterest and Facebook.
 Other forms of online marketing include on-page SEO, image SEO, off-page SEO, running Google Ads and/or Facebook adverts, and advertising for editorial spots on magazines and blogs.
 Some savvy wedding photographers also leverage YouTube to reach potential clients.